 Who the service is for

-The counselling service is open to anyone over the age of eighteen who has experienced sexual abuse and/or rape, whether in the past or recently, as a child or as an adult.
+The counselling service is open to anyone who self-defines as a woman over the age of eighteen who has experienced sexual abuse and/or rape, whether in the past or recently, as a child or as an adult.
 If you are looking for services for young women aged 14-18 please visit our SEE Project pages.

 Counselling is only one therapeutic method among many, and it may not be the right option for everyone.
 We will help you to think through the other support options that we provide, and can signpost you to other services that may also be helpful.
 We don’t expect you to know exactly what you hope to gain from counselling, or to have any specific goals in mind – although you may do.
 Counselling is about providing a safe space which feels right for you.